 Bake the cupcakes at 350 degrees Fahrenheit for about 18-22 minutes or until a toothpick inserted into the middle of one comes out clean.

-Add the milk 1 teaspoon at a time as you mix on high speed just until the frosting softens in texture enough that it becomes creamy enough to pipe.
+Add the milk 1 teaspoon at a time as you mix on high speed, just until the frosting softens in texture enough that it becomes creamy enough to pipe.
 The exact amount of milk and powdered sugar will vary every time because of the temperature of the butter and cream cheese, so feel free to add a little less or more milk or powdered sugar to achieve the perfect piping texture.

-Chocolate Beet Cupcakes with Low Fat Cream Cheese Frosting are 14 Weight Watchers SmartPoints each (5 Smart Points without the frosting!), making them a great alternative to most full-fat buttercream-laden cupcakes that can be as many as 27 Smart Points each!
+Chocolate Beet Cupcakes with Low Fat Cream Cheese Frosting are 14 Weight Watchers Smart Points each (5 Smart Points without the frosting!), making them a great alternative to most full-fat buttercream-laden cupcakes that can be as many as 27 Smart Points each!